General Policy. Hendrix

 to the maximum extent possible.
 For

-example, if the whistleblower requests anonymity, the institution will make an
+example, if the whistleblower requests anonymity, the institution makes an

 effort to honor the request during the allegation assessment or inquiry within

 applicable policies and regulations and state and local laws, if any.
-The whistleblower will be advised that if the
+The whistleblower is advised that if the

 matter is referred to an investigation committee and the whistleblower's